 The object diagram in Figure 6 represents an Agreement in the execution phase.
-In the presented example the Demo1SLA agreement is being populated with the SilverTemp mixin which is related to the AgreementTemplate Mixin type.
-This is used to tag and classify the agreement as well as to define some generic constraints such as the region in which the resources (under that SLA template) SHOULD be allocated.
-In addition to the template mixin several AgreementTerm mixins are defined either to define and describe the service offered or to introduce Service Level Objectives (SLOs) for the agreement.
+In the presented example the template mixin several AgreementTerm mixins are defined either to define and describe the service offered or to introduce Service Level Objectives (SLOs) for the agreement.